 The school is built on one floor, though on different levels.
 We are fully accessible though some areas are trickier than others.
 We have permanent ramps (and temporary for use as needed), ‘grab’ handles, a wheelchair lift and a fully accessible toilet.

 9. How will the school prepare and support my child to join the school?
 How will the school prepare and support my child to transfer to a new school?

 The school believes that good transition is important both for entering and leaving the school.
 The school organises transition events, including small groups of children spending some time with their new teacher, to help children (and parents) settle in to the new environment.
 Our main feeder school is Bottesford Infants which is only next door, making this process relatively simple.
 Our year 3 teachers visit the children in their own school, as part of the process of getting to know them, and information about individual children is passed on at this time.
-The SENCO s of both schools meet and share more detailed and specific information and our SENCO may be invited to attend professional meetings about specific children in the term prior to transferring.
+The SENDCO s of both schools meet and share more detailed and specific information and our SENDCO may be invited to attend professional meetings about specific children in the term prior to transferring.
 Children coming from other schools are also invited to spend time with us before they come in September.
 Careful consideration is also made during transitions between year groups for those children with an identified need.
-When children are due to leave us, as year 6s, they too spend some time in their new school and individual information about your child’s needs is passed on when the SENCO and the teachers meet with the secondary staff.
+When children are due to leave us, as year 6s, they too spend some time in their new school and individual information about your child’s needs is passed on when the SENDCO and the teachers meet with the secondary staff.